ugsto/ugsto/README.md

-# Hello there! 👋 I'm André
+# Nice to meet you!

 ```sh
 [ugsto@machine]$ whoami